vosmol/lab_react/README.md

 - Packages - source code
   - General - standard React features
-    - Hooks 🟨
+    - ✅ Hooks
-    - Suspense - lazy + suspended fetch ✅
+    - ✅ Suspense - lazy + suspended fetch
-    - Context 🟨
     - Dom - react-dom
     - Other - rest of the features not included in other sections
     - Classes